yaelilola/player/README.md

 main files are:
 1. player.js - the project main script
 2. player_tests.js - basic tests in order to validate the solution.
+Clicking on the "Back" button should display the previous tip (except for the first tip, for it the button is disabled).
+Clicking on the "Next" button should display the next tip (except fot the last tip, in this case clicking on the "next" button will close the tips).
+Clicking on the "X" button will close the tips.

 ### SetUp Instructions
 1. Adding jQuery: